 3.0 Reasonable offers:

 The Council will ensure that its properties meet the required standard at the time of letting.
-In some cases works may still be required to properties before a tenancy can commence.
+In most cases works may still be required to properties before a tenancy can commence.
 Your viewing officer will advise you of this together with an indication of when the property will be ready for occupation.
 Copies of the Council’s lettable standard are available from your viewing officer.

 Some customers have refused offers of properties they had successfully bid for which can be time consuming for them as well as staff.
 It also delays the properties being offered to those who really want them, as such the Council now has a refusal policy in place.